 Node.js in Frontend Development

-While Node.js is commonly associated with backend development, its significance in the frontend space is wide-reaching.
+Although Node.js is primarily known for building back-end applications, it has an impact on front-end development as well.
 From supporting frontend tools and libraries, to unifying workflows, Node.js has become central to the modern web development ecosystem.

 Is Node.js Suitable for Frontend Work?